Robert Hungerford Preparatory High School: The judge

-John E. Mathews was a Georgia-born lawyer who moved to Jacksonville, Florida in 1916 and opened a practice.
+John Mathews was a Georgia-born lawyer who moved to Jacksonville, Florida in 1916 and opened a practice.
 He became involved in politics and was elected to the Florida House of Representatives from 1928 to 1932.
 He was elected to the Florida Senate in 1942 and was unsuccessful in his effort to exclude blacks from voting in the 1947 Democratic primary.
 Mathews stated that if his bill did not pass, it would put “southern civilization, southern ideals and southern institutions... at stake.”
 He opposed desegregation at the University of Florida and was defeated in his bid for senate re-election in 1950, partly because of black voter turnout.
 He was friends with Florida Governor Fuller Warren who appointed Mathews to the Florida Supreme Court in 1951.
 Mathews was vocal in his opposition to Brown v.
 Board of Education in 1954.
 Defending himself, Mathews stated, “I have been referred to as a negro hater.
 No man in this senate has any more love for the negro race than I.”

 Decision

-Supreme Court Justice John E. Mathews’ opinion in Fenske v.
+Supreme Court Justice John Mathews’ opinion in Fenske v.
 Coddington argued Hungerford could no longer exist as a private school because it lacked money and enough Black students “desiring a high-class boarding school” to remain open.
 He stated that (in 1897) “there was a real need for a private boarding school for negros” but “since that time, conditions have radically changed in Florida and throughout the south.”